borg4000/borg4000.github.io/index.md

 Entrepreneurs focus on developing a product that matches the market problem.
 Only if they have achieved the so-called product-market-fit (PMF), they invest in scaling the company.
 Dan Olsen has developed the Lean Product Process which is a six-step frame-work to achieve the goal of PMF (Leibson, H., 2018; Mueller, R., Thoring, K., 2012, p.185; Nobel, C., 2011, p.1).

-## How the company Dropbox started out lean.
+## How the company Dropbox started out lean

 Dropbox is a company founded in Silicon Valley and offers an easy-to-use cloud-based file-sharing tool.
 In its beginning, the founder Drew Houston could not demonstrate the working software because creating a prototype would have been complex and required many resources.
 Consequently, Houston faced the challenge that venture capitalists could not imagine Houston’s vision.
 Finally, he made a video as a MVP demonstrating the technology to primarily target technology early adopters.
 As reactions of potential customers proved the market potential, investors could be convinced.
 Finally, the software was built, and Dropbox became a successful company with a current market capitalization of around USD 8 billion (Bloomberg, 2019; Ries, E., 2011, pp.99-101).